AndelaOSP/art-backend/README.md

 - Install the project dependencies stored in [Pipfile](/Pipfile).
 Run `pipenv install --dev`.
 - Run migrations - `python manage.py migrate`
-- Create cache table `python manage.py createcachetable`
+- Create cache table `python manage.py createcachetable` -Open a terminal tab then run the command `python manage.py qcluster` to start django q to enable in sending email notifications

 #### Development using Docker
 To use the Docker setup, ensure you have Docker installed then run the following commands: